mchisem/NewPortfolio/README.md

 ## Description

+An updated version of portfolio showcasing my work as both web developer and a photographer.
+I deployed this version using Express and Heroku.

 ## Installation

 `npm install`

 ## NPM Dependencies

+- compression
+- express
 - mdbootstrap
+- stack

 ## Deployed Project

-Deployed version of this project is available [here](https://mchisem.github.io/NewPortfolio/public/index.html)
+Deployed version of this project is available [here](https://mayaandhernewportfolio.herokuapp.com/)

 ## Contributors